testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 ## Requirements

 1. Microsoft Azure subscription (non-Microsoft subscription, must be a pay-as-you subscription).
 2. An Azure Databricks cluster running Databricks Runtime 5.1 or above.
-Azure Databricks integration with Azure Data Lake Storage Gen2 is **fully supported in Databricks Runtime 5.1**.
+Azure Databricks integration with Azure Data Lake Storage Gen2 is **fully supported in Databricks Runtime 5.1 and greater**.
    - **IMPORTANT**: To complete the OAuth 2.0 access components of this hands-on lab you must:
      - Have a cluster running Databricks Runtime 5.1 and above.
      - Have permissions within your Azure subscription to create an App Registration and service principal within Azure Active Directory.